ML4LitS/OTAR3088/Entity-Extraction-Modular-pipeline/README.md

 - `convert_brat_to_conll.py`: Is the script that runs the conversion

 - `data=cell-finder`: Is the Hydra configuration that tells the script which dataset config to use (from configs/data/cell-finder.yaml)
-- and the output of the script is

 ## Getting Started
 To set up and run the pipeline, follow these steps: